AgateChain/AgateE-Commerce/README.md

 * Edit Display Name if desired.

-* Enter the API KEY provided by Jeeb.
+* Enter the API KEY provided by Agate.

 * Input a URL to redirect customers after they have paid the invoice (Transaction Results page, Your Account page, etc.)